Skip to content

 • 5 bytes: 268,435,456-34,359,738,367

-The Noise protocol provides encrypted, authenticated communication using the Noise XX handshake pattern.
+The Noise protocol provides encrypted, authenticated communication using the Noise NNpsk0 handshake pattern.

 [Indicator][Encrypted Size][Encrypted Payload][MAC]